Emergency Information & Services Update

 If you are experiencing a life-threatening emergency, call 911!

-The Buncombe County Health and Human Services Board has waived fees for vaccinations for flu, COVID, Tdap, and hepatitis A for adults.
+The Buncombe County Health and Human Services Board has waived fees for vaccinations for flu, COVID, Tdap, and hepatitis A for adults as well.
 As well as Environmental health fees for Food Service Plan reviews for existing facilities greater than 500 square feet, renovations and additions for facilities less than 500 square feet, all well permit fees, all self-collect water samples, and well water samples.

 Most medical facilities are open.
 Please contact your medical provider or visit your closest urgent care.